boticord/docs/docs/en/webhooks.md

 # Webhooks

-Get real-time information from the Boticord API.
+Get real-time information from the BotiCord API.
 _____

 ## How to work with it?